-Workflow No. 3 – The vendor issues you and credit along with a refund for the value of the credit.
+Workflow No. 3 – The vendor issues you a credit along with a refund for the value of the credit.
 You must deposit the credit and record what the refund was for.

 Now we’ll look at the steps you should take in QuickBooks Online for each of the three workflows.
 But before we do, we should take a look at one of the optional features you may want to configure in QBO – “Automatically apply credits.”